 When you have a car accident in which the other party is at fault, you may be entitled to compensation for the decline in value of your vehicle.
 To calculate the diminished value, most insurance companies use a standard calculation called the 17-cent diminished value formula.
 This formula was first used in a Georgia claims case involving State Farm and its name derives from the place where it appeared in the court records in this case (paragraph 17, section c.).The formula is relatively simple and involves three steps.
 First, you must take the value of your vehicle and multiply it by a maximum limit of 10%.

 Next, you would apply a damage-based damage multiplier to your car and a mileage multiplier based on your mileage.
-Use websites other than NADA to supplement the fair market value of your vehicle.
+Finally, you would apply the base value loss to the sales value estimated by NADA or Kelley Blue Book.
+Insurers usually apply this 10% limit, and it's the maximum amount you can expect the insurance company to pay on your claim.It's important to note that you should use websites other than NADA to supplement the fair market value of your vehicle.
 Websites such as Kelley Blue Book may present different results than NADA.